What's in store for the Year of the Rat? Hong Kong's most famous fortune teller reveals all

 The master attributes his success to a mixture of BaZi and his presentation skills.

-How a Feng Shui master travels
+How a feng shui master travels

 Nowadays, So has slowed things down so he can have more time to pursue his passion for travel.